-- C. Permit Thresholds A Stormwater and Erosion Control Permit shall be required for any of the following, except for an activity exempt per Section 4.D: - 1) Administrative Approval Permit - (a) Any single-family home project consisting of new construction on previously undeveloped land, or reconstruction (involving the demolition of an existing structure and construction of a new structure) must provide stormwater infiltration for the first (1) inch of runoff from all impervious areas. - 2) Minor Stormwater and Erosion Control Permit - (a) For projects other than those described in Section 4.C.1, any Land Disturbance greater than 3,000 square feet, but not exceeding 20,000 square feet. - (b) The construction of a new Drainage Facility or alteration of an existing Drainage Facility greater than 3,000 square feet, but not exceeding 20,000 square feet. - (c) The addition, on-Site redistribution or export of fill, greater than or equal to 250 cubic yards, but not exceeding 999 cubic yards, of Soil, and not associated with projects described in Section 4.C.1. - 3) Major Stormwater and Erosion Control Permit - (a) For projects other than those described in Section 4.C.1, any Land Disturbance greater than 20,000 square feet. - (b) The construction of a new Drainage Facility or alteration of an existing Drainage Facility greater than 20,000 square feet. - (c) The addition, on-site redistribution, or export of fill greater than or equal to 1000 cubic yards of Soil, and not associated with projects described in Section 4.C.1. - D. Exempt Activities The following activities are exempt from the requirements of this By-Law, provided that appropriate Best Management Practices are used: - 1) Normal maintenance and improvement of land in agricultural use as defined by the Wetland Protection Act 310 CMR 10.00 and G.L.c.
-40A, §3, and any successor regulatory or statutory provision. - 2) Reasonable and ordinary maintenance of existing lawn, landscaping, or gardens areas, provided such maintenance does not include the addition of more than -250 cubic yards of soil material, construction of walls greater than one foot in height, alteration of existing grades by more than one foot in elevation, or alteration of drainage patterns. - 3) Repair or replacement of damaged roofs - 4) Renovation of a single-family dwelling that does not expand beyond the dwelling's existing footprint. - 5) Repair of septic systems when required by the Board of Health. - 6) Construction of fencing that will not alter existing terrain or drainage patterns. - 7) Construction of utilities other than drainage (gas, water, electric, telephone, etc.) that will not alter terrain, ground cover or drainage patterns. - 8) Projects wholly within the jurisdiction of the Conservation Commission and require an Order of Conditions, which will still be subject to the stormwater management and erosion control practices required under the Regulations. - 9) Any logging that is consistent with a Forest Cutting Plan approved under the Forest Cutting Practices Act by the Massachusetts Department of Conservation and Recreation.
+- (a) Any single-family home project consisting of new construction on previously undeveloped land, or reconstruction (involving the demolition of an existing structure and construction of a new structure) must provide stormwater infiltration for the first (1) inch of runoff from all impervious areas. - 4)2) Minor Stormwater and Erosion Control Permit - (a) AnyFor projects other than those described in Section 4.C.1, any Land Disturbance greater than 3,000 square feet, but not exceeding 20,000 square feet. - (b) The construction of a new Drainage Facility or alteration of an existing Drainage Facility greater than 3,000 square feet, but not exceeding 20,000 square feet. - (c) The addition, on-Site redistribution or export of fill, greater than or equal to 100250 cubic yards, but not exceeding 750999 cubic yards, of Soil, and not associated with projects described in Section 4.C.1. - 2)3) Major Stormwater and Erosion Control Permit - (a) AnyFor projects other than those described in Section 4.C.1, any Land Disturbance greater than 20,000 square feet. - (b) The construction of a new Drainage Facility or alteration of an existing Drainage Facility greater than 20,000 square feet. - (c) The addition, on-Sitesite redistribution, or export of morefill greater than 750or equal to 1000 cubic yards of Soil, and not associated with projects described in Section 4.C.1. - D. Exempt Activities The following activities are exempt from the requirements of this By-Law, provided that appropriate Best Management Practices are used: - 1) Normal maintenance and improvement of land in agricultural use as defined by the Wetland Protection Act 310 CMR 10.00 and G.L.c.
+40A, §3, and any successor regulatory or statutory provision. - 2) Reasonable and ordinary maintenance of existing lawn, landscaping, or gardens areas, provided such maintenance does not include the addition of more than 100-250 cubic yards of soil material, construction of walls greater than one foot in height, alteration of existing grades by more than one foot in elevation, or alteration of drainage patterns. - 3) Repair or replacement of damaged roofs - 4) Renovation of a single-family dwelling that does not expand beyond the dwelling's existing footprint. - 5) Repair of septic systems when required by the Board of Health. - 6) Construction of fencing that will not alter existing terrain or drainage patterns. - 7) Construction of utilities other than drainage (gas, water, electric, telephone, etc.) that will not alter terrain, ground cover or drainage patterns. - 8) Projects wholly within the jurisdiction of the Conservation Commission and requiring an Order of Conditions, which will still be subject to the stormwater management and erosion control practices required under the Regulations. - 9) Any logging that is consistent with a Forest Cutting Plan approved under the Forest Cutting Practices Act by the Massachusetts Department of Conservation and Recreation.